-Contact the Office of the Vice President and Dean for Academic Affairs of the University.
+Contact the Office of the Vice President and Dean for Academic Affairs of the University for information concerning continuing education programs.

 Policy Statements

 Title VI

 Reinhardt University subscribes to the 1964 Civil Rights Act, which states: "No person in the United States shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance."